foundations-fall-2016/session4/readme.md

 }
 ```

-Add additional text (in Sublime: `command-shift p / lorem` or `lorem + tab`) to the first dt to examine the behavior when text wraps.
+Add additional text (in Sublime: `command-shift p / lorem` or `lorem + tab`) to the spicy tuna roll text to examine the behavior when text wraps.

 To prevent text from wrapping under the images add a left margin of 98px to the second `<dd>` element.